Something powerful is happening in Malaysian higher education.

 It asks: Can we create a student journey that’s more honest?
 More flexible?
 Built on trust?

-There’s a major shift from structured academic pathways to personalized, multi-dimensional learning.
-The difference between education and learning is now more critical than ever.
+There is a clear shift taking place from rigid, structured pathways toward more personalized and multi-dimensional learning.
+He noted that the distinction between education and learning has become more important than ever.

 That’s the heart of it.